JKorf/Binance.Net/docs/ClientInfo/SpotApi/IBinanceClientSpotApiAccount.md

 [https://binance-docs.github.io/apidocs/spot/en/#listen-key-spot](https://binance-docs.github.io/apidocs/spot/en/#listen-key-spot)
 <p>

 *Starts a user stream by requesting a listen key.
-This listen key can be used in subsequent requests to BinanceSocketClient.Futures.SubscribeToUserDataUpdates.
+This listen key can be used in subsequent requests to SubscribeToUserDataUpdates.
 The stream will close after 60 minutes unless a keep alive is send.*

 ```csharp
 var client = new BinanceClient();